QINGYWuuu/MinAtar_DQNs/readme.md

-This project is the simple pytorch-based implementation of Q-Learning based methods.
+This project is the simple pytorch-based implementation of DQN-based methods.
 The code is the modification of the official implementation of [MinAtar](https://github.com/kenjyoung/MinAtar).
 ## Methods